Some posts contain compensated links. Please read this disclaimer for more info.

 Renting a car in Macedonia is our preferred method of transportation.
 It is relatively expensive when compared to other Balkans countries; however, it is still affordable and efficient.
 Expect to pay around $15-18 for a compact economy rental vehicle.
 Roads are well-constructed and maintained almost everywhere.

 Taxis are abundant in Macedonia.
 Taxis are how most people get around within the city.
-It is better to find a taxi at a designated taxi stand rather than calling for a ride at arrivals of either the airport or train station.
+It is better to find a cab at a designated taxi stand rather than calling for a ride at arrivals of either the airport or train station.

 Buses in the country are getting better constantly.
 Nowadays, most have air conditioning and even WiFi.
 Also, more routes are being introduced yearly.